Watch US Inflation for Hidden Price Boost: The Green Week Ahead | ExBulletin

 United States and Canada

 Investors will be watching a phalanx of Fed speakers this week before entering a period of silence ahead of the meeting.
 President Jerome Powell will address the Economic Club of Washington on Wednesday and at least seven of his colleagues are expected to make appearances.
-The federal government’s Beige Book – a compendium of assessments of economic and trade activity in each of the 12 central bank regions – is also expected.
+The Fed’s Beige Book – a compendium of assessments of economic and trade activity in each of the central bank’s 12 regions – is also expected.

-In Canada, the quarterly business climate survey will be the last central bank data point before its April 21 decision.
+In Canada, the quarterly business climate survey will be the central bank’s last data point before its April 21 decision.

-For more information, read the full week of Bloomberg Economics for the United States.

 Asia